-We are celebrating 75 years of sisterhood, scholarship and service in the Chattanooga and Hamilton County areas.
-In keeping with our national theme, “Uncompromising Commitment to Communities: Service, Leadership, Empowerment,” we implement programs and projects that impact communities locally, nationally and internationally.
-The Chattanooga Alumnae Chapter looks forward to continuing our commitment to “AIM High…Action Impacts Mission”.
-This is done through our Five-Point Programmatic Thrust:
+In keeping with our national theme, “Joy in our Sisterhood, Power in our Voice and Service in our Heart,” we implement programs and projects that impact the communities locally, nationally and internationally.
+The Chattanooga Alumnae Chapter looks forward to continuing to serve our communities through our Five-Point Programmatic Thrust:

 We appreciate that you have taken the time to learn more about our chapter.
-You are encouraged to peruse our website often to stay abreast of our various programs and to learn more about our fundraisers that support these programs.
+You are encouraged to peruse our website, like us on Facebook, and follow us on Twitter often to stay abreast of our various programs and to learn more about our fundraiser events that support our scholarships and programs.
 We invite new, visiting or relocating members of Delta Sigma Theta Sorority, Inc. to visit our chapter meetings typically held on the second Saturday of each month at 12:00 p.m.

 Valara Y. Sample